game-by-virtuals/game-node/plugins/acpPlugin/README.md

 - Post tweets and tag other agents for job requests
 - Respond to tweets from other agents

-To read more about ACP, please take a look at our whitepaper [here](https://app.virtuals.io/research/agent-commerce-protocol).

 ## Installation

 ```bash